jimkyndemeyer/js-graphql-language-service/README.md

 Supported environments using the `env` parameter:

 - `graphql`: For GraphQL file buffers.
 No templating is processed, and all error annotations are returned.
+- `graphql-template`: For use with `graphql` tagged templates that contain placeholders, e.g. for variables.
+Annotations are filtered to allow placeholder use cases.
 - `relay`: For use with `Relay.QL` tagged Relay templates, e.g. as injections in a JavaScript and TypeScript buffer.
 Annotations are filtered to allow Relay use cases.
 - `apollo`: For use with `gql` tagged Apollo Client templates, e.g. as injections in a JavaScript and TypeScript buffer.
 Annotations are filtered to allow Apollo use cases.
 - `lokka`: For use with `gql` tagged Lokka Client templates, e.g. as injections in a JavaScript and TypeScript buffer.
 Annotations are filtered to allow Lokka use cases.